 It is a Java software platform for programming.
-It contains Java programming APIs like Java.lang, java.io, java.net, and Java.util, java.sql, java.math, and many more.
+It contains Java programming APIs like Java.lang, java.io, java.net, Java.util, java.sql, java.math, and many more.
 It covers the most important topics such as OOPs strings, Regex, Exception, Multithreading, Inner Classes, Networking, I/O Stream, Reflection, AWT, Swing, and Collection, among others.

 2) Java EE (Java Enterprise Edition)

 The platform is an enterprise one, which is used to build enterprise and web applications.
 It is built upon Java SE.
 Java SE platform.
 It encompasses topics like Servlet, JSP, Web Services, EJB, JPA and many more.

 It is a micro platform that is dedicated to mobile applications.